o-ran-sc/o-du-l2/docs/developer-guide.rst

 ODU - O1 Communication
 ^^^^^^^^^^^^^^^^^^^^^^

+O1 module runs as a thread in O-DU High.

-O-DU High and O1 module communicate on a TCP socket.
+Alarm communication between the threads happen on a Unix socket.

 O-DU High sends alarm messages in the following structure using Alarm Interface APIs.